 - This scenario seems to reconcile more easily with how the players lived their lives from that point forward

 Those scenarios are merely conjectural.
 Nearly a full century has passed since the Black Sox threw that Series and the whispers have silenced.
 The money trail is overgrown, and we know of no more evidence that can clear it.
-All we know for sure, perhaps all we will ever know, is that four players admitted to having received a total of $25,000 (Cicotte $10,000, Jackson $5,000, Felsch $5,000, Williams $5,000), that there was at least $10,000 more to spread around, and that poor ol' Buck Weaver has never been accused of taking a red cent.
+All we know for sure, perhaps all we will ever know, is that four players admitted to having received a total of $25,000 (Cicotte $10,000, Jackson $5,000, Felsch $5,000, Williams $5,000), that there was probably at least $10,000 more to spread around (the Attell contribution), and that poor ol' Buck Weaver has never been accused of taking a red cent.
 What the other three players received will probably remain an eternal mystery, since they have long since finished strutting and fretting their hour on the stage.
 Gandil, Risberg and McMullin were the guiltiest of the guilty, the coldest of the cold, the hard guys who never broke, but they can neither stonewall nor betray us any longer, for they have moved on - to a place beyond guilt, where a soft, warm breeze is always blowing out toward center, carrying their secrets with it.

 Next, in Part V: Charles Comiskey, team owner, the Old Roman.